Dynamical Stability and Critical Exponents of the Neutral (S-type) Gubser-Rocha Model with Momentum Dissipation: Linear perturbations

 One can find gauge-invariant combinations of the perturbation fields.
 For the gravitational perturbations, we find

-Note that there is no scalar channel listed in \cite{Kovtun:2005ev} since only $x$-coordinate is a transverse direction in the current setup.
-Taking $k_{x}\to0$ and assuming $g_{xx} = g_{yy}$, the latter reduces to $\var{g}_{x}^{y}$, which is related to the shear viscosity. \footnote{ Note that explicit breaking of the translational invariance can violate the viscosity bound.\cite{Hartnoll:2016tri} }
+Note that, unlike \cite{Kovtun:2005ev}, there is no helicity-2 channel since the dimension of the field theory is 2+1.
+Taking a limit of $k_{x}\to0$, $Z_{2}$ is reduced to $\var{g}_{x}^{y}$, which is related to the shear viscosity. \footnote{ Note that explicit breaking of the translational invariance can violate the viscosity bound.\cite{Hartnoll:2016tri} }

 The infinitesimal diffeomorphism also acts on the (pseudo)scalar fields.
-For the linear axion perturbations, we find the gauge invariants as
+For the perturbations of the pseudoscalars breaking the translational invariance, we find the gauge invariants as

 For the dilaton and the axion perturbations, we can find the gauge invariants as

 respectively.
 Now, we take a linear combination

 and $\chiGI$ for $\chi$ as well.
 Such linear combinations of the gauge invariants are also gauge invariants.
 In the limit of $k_{x}=0$, $Z_{5}$ and $Z_{6}$ are coupled with $Z_{1}$, but $\phiGI$ and $\chiGI$ are not.
 Thus, it is more convenient to use them than $Z_{5}$ and $Z_{6}$ in this case.